arthurBricq/CHIC_work/work_arthur.md

 I have found in my stuff Dc-Dc converter that I can use.
 By using a USB cable, i was able to create a voltage source with high current tolerance which can go up to 4.4 Volts (that's enough for my wifi module) and that is controllable.
 I will let it at 3.5 volts for now !

 Now, I need to start working with the wifi module, which is not going to be easy since I can't flash it...
 Or I don't know how to do so.
+Let's try some things.

 ## Problem 2: Flashing the ESP8266-12F